lootie/Multitaper.jl/docs/src/plotsrecipes.md

 The following two recipe signatures:

 ```
-@recipe function ccvfplot(A::MtCcvf)
+@recipe function ccvfplot(A::MtCrossCovarianceFunction)
 ```

 and

 ```
-@recipe function ccfplot(A::MtCcf)
+@recipe function ccfplot(A::MTCrossCorrelationFunction)
 ```

-will show either the cross-covariance estimate (if the input is of type `MtCcvf`) or the cross-correlation estimate (if the input is of type `MtCcf`) as a stem plot.
+will show either the cross-covariance estimate (if the input is of type `MtCrossCovarianceFunction`) or the cross-correlation estimate (if the input is of type `MTCrossCorrelationFunction`) as a stem plot.